SiteMindOpen/SiteMind/commit_1009160410/README.md

 - up to 150 data points per site from 5 different sources
 - easy to use API with ready end-points for all common languages

+### SECURITY & ANONYMITY

+- SSL
+- brypt hashed passwords
+- .htpasswd authentication
+- force strong auto-generated passwords
+- zero records from your searches are stored anywhere

+The key focus in developing Sitemind was simplicity, security and anonymity.

 ### CONTENTS OF THE PACKAGE

 Everything goes in to /var/www/html or whatever is your public html directory.